Gameknight5249/Gameknight-CTF_Library/binhexa-generalskills.md

  [Binary to Hexadecimal Calculator:](https://www.rapidtables.com/convert/number/binary-to-hex.html)

 # Solution:
 1. It gave me 2 binary numbers.
-I told me to add them: Numbers: ( 00110001, 11000101)
+It told me to add them: Numbers: ( 00110001, 11000101)
 2. The direction said to do a left shift on Number 1:
 3. Answer: 01100010
 4. This repeats six times.
-Each with different operation relating to the two numbers that were given.
+Each a different operation relating to the two numbers that were given.
 5. Lastly, it asks to convert a binary answer into a hexadecimal number.

 # Flag: